Learning About My Own Brain and Attention…

 I saw the ball land directly on a flat rock as it violently ricocheted back up directly into my face.

 I don’t recall the full details of what happened next, but Andy says it looked a bit like a backflip.
-The ball connected directly with the under side of my eyebrow and, after my back flip, I hit the ground I began to scream out in pain.
+The ball connected directly with the underside of my eyebrow, and after my backflip, I hit the ground and began to scream out in pain.

-I see it in kids everyday in practice.
-They NEED to behave in certain ways to get stimulation.
+I see it in kids every day in practice.
+They NEED to behave in specific ways to get stimulation.
 For me, acting impulsively was one of the symptoms of my under-aroused brain.
-I also had many other symptoms that pointed to a brain state that was under-stimulated.
-After 8 years of neuroscience training I can see these correlations easily through examination of the children and questioning parents, but back then, we simply didn’t know as much about the brain.
+I also had many other symptoms that pointed to an under-stimulated brain state.
+After 10+ years of neuroscience study, training, and practice, I can see these correlations easily with a thorough examination of the children and history-taking with the parents.

 The human brain is constantly buzzing with electrical signals and frequencies.
-You will be familiar with this if you think about the EEG measurements, or Electroencephalogram, with all the leads and wires attached to the scalp which are measuring the output of this electricity.
-We are measuring brain waves with these tests, which tells much about the overall state of the brain.
+You will be familiar with this if you think about the EEG measurements, or Electroencephalogram, with all the leads and wires attached to the scalp that are measuring the output of this electricity.
+We are measuring brain waves with these tests, which tell much about the overall state of the brain.

-It’s important to recognize what is ideal electrical brain function.
-What is more, we know how it correlates with our ability to learn, store important memories, control a wide array of our emotions and our reactions.
-Most importantly how we decide to ACT in the future.
+It’s essential to recognize what the ideal electrical brain function is.
+What is more, we know how it correlates with our ability to learn, store important memories, and control a wide array of emotions and reactions, and most importantly, how we decide to respond in the future.

 As children develop through early childhood and well into adolescence and adulthood, they will (slowly) develop the patterns associated with adult brainwave production as they age.

-During this period we commonly see patterns that show certain children.
-Many of which already have a diagnosis of attention deficit.
-They aren’t able to produce enough of the higher frequency brain waves and commonly over-produce the lower slower ones.
+During this period, we commonly see patterns that show certain children.
+Many of them already have a diagnosis of attention deficit.
+They cannot produce enough of the higher frequency brain waves and commonly over-produce the lower, slower ones.

 View this chart below to wrap your head around what can happen after a brain develops a regular state of under-arousal.
 These are the kids who get diagnosed with attention deficits.

-I am a chiropractor and my scope of practice does not include prescribing or managing drugs or performing/consulting on surgery.
-From the medical scope of practice, it appears to achievable for prescribing doctors to boost their patient’s brainwave activity with the gold-standard stimulant medications of the day.
-The drug actions for these medications stimulate higher frequency brain function through neuro-chemical pathways which reduced the under-arousal type brain frequencies and calms the sensory seeking behavior we are used to seeing.
-If your children take these meds, you know exactly what I am talking about.
-Lots of stuff stops happening while the medication is actively effecting brain function, such as: tics, shaking of legs or bouncing, fidgeting, chewing on clothing, itching and scratching, impulsive behavior/actions, talking out of turn, nail biting, etc.
+I am a chiropractor, and my scope of practice does not include prescribing or managing drugs or performing/consulting on surgery.
+From the medical scope of practice, it appears to be achievable for prescribing doctors to boost their patient’s brainwave activity with the gold-standard stimulant medications of the day.
+The drug actions for these medications stimulate higher frequency brain function through neuro-chemical pathways, which reduce the under-arousal type brain frequencies and calms the sensory seeking behavior we are used to seeing.
+If your children take these meds, you know exactly what I am discussing.
+Lots of stuff stops happening while the medication is actively affecting brain function, such as tics, shaking of legs or bouncing, fidgeting, chewing on clothing, itching, scratching, impulsive behavior/actions, nail-biting, etc.

-Surprisingly to many, there are a multitude of ways to help your child.
-So, your learn to create this stimulation organically, or by themselves.
-In addition, to or without medications depending on how many new lifestyle modifications can be applied by the person.
 Some of the strategies are nutritional, some are activity based.
-Moreover,d many chiropractors have training and experience working with all members of the family from birth through retirement.
+Moreover, many chiropractors have training and experience working with all members of the family from birth through retirement.

 To schedule a free consultation or appointment, visit my online scheduling portal: VEIW DR CORY’S SCHEDULE